projectweekend/Pi-Control-Client/README.md

 This is a client library for remotely controlling a Raspberry Pi that is running [Pi-Control-Service](https://github.com/projectweekend/Pi-Control-Service).
-After following the instructions for setting up the service, you will need to reuse the same RabbitMQ connection string and device key values to start using the client.
+After following the instructions for setting up the service, you will need to reuse the same RabbitMQ connection string and device key values to start a client.

 ### Install it